markusos/markusos.github.io/_posts/2014-12-06-1000-tweets-per-week.markdown

 Run `composer install` or `composer update` to make sure that everything is installed as it should.

-Using Laravel together with Beanstalk and the twitter-api-php makes is really simple to queue and send tweets just when you want them posted.
+Using Laravel together with Beanstalk and the twitter-api-php makes it really simple to queue and send tweets just when you want them posted.

-First we need to setup a class to handle the jobs that we push on the queue.
+First, we need to set up a class to handle the jobs that we push on the queue.
 Create a file QueueTweet.php in your project with the following code:

 {% highlight php %}
 <?php